sozialhelden/accessibility-cloud/docs/json-api.md

 #### Embedding related documents

-In the same way, the API allows you to get customized additional details for results in a special field named `related` that is embedded in the server response, like this:
+In the same way, the API allows you to get customized details for results in an embedded `related` field in the response:

 ```javascript
 {